thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 #### parseBinaryArray
 ##### parseByteToBinaryArray

-Converts the byte to binary array.
+Converts a byte to binary array.

 Parses  one byte to binary array from the byte given the optional binLength and endianness.